kiboschool/course-intro-to-data-science/src/lessons/intro-to-data/what-is-data-science.md

 **_Definition_**

-_Data science_ is a multidisciplinary field that involves using statistical and computational methods to extract insights from complex data sets.
+_Data science_ is a multidisciplinary field that involves using statistical and computational methods to extract insights from complex dataset.

-It encompasses various techniques and tools, including data preprocessing, analysis, visualization, and machine learning.
+It encompasses various techniques and tools, including data preprocessing, analysis, and visualization among others.

 </aside>